 The SI model comes from our colleagues at the University of Missouri – Kansas City, who have been using it and training hundreds of other colleges in it since 1973.
-SI was piloted in the Winter 2011 term at Union, and was briefly known as Facilitated Learning Groups (FLG).
+SI has been facilitated at Union since 2011 and currently covers over 30 course sections annually.

 Who runs SI?

 Kristen Fanfarelli, Director of Academic Achievement, manages the SI program.
 She is happy to answer your questions about SI.